 Regulatory sensitive information

-Sensitive data is data that is considered private or protected by law, policy, or contractual obligation.
-The Coro console discovers sensitive data stored on the emails and cloud drives of your users that may be subject to regulatory or data compliance requirements, such as sharing from OneDrive, Google Drive, Box, or Dropbox.
+Sensitive data is information considered private or protected by law, policy, or contractual obligation.
+Coro detects sensitive data in user emails and cloud drives that might be subject to regulatory or compliance requirements, such as content shared from OneDrive, Google Drive, Box, or Dropbox.

 note